-In this paper, we present a detailed study of the electronic structure and quantum transport in BLG with adsorbates located on two different sublattices among the four sublattices A$_1$, A$_2$, B$_1$ and B$_2$.
-We analyze how the symmetry is broken between sublattices under this selectivity, which may causes either a gap or an abnormal behavior of the conductivity.
-We will pay particular attention to cases where B atoms are preferentially functionalized, as these cases should be energetically favorable.
+In this paper, we present a detailed study of the electronic structure and quantum transport in BLG with adsorbates (defects) located on two different sublattices among the four sublattices A$_1$, A$_2$, B$_1$ and B$_2$.
+We analyze how the symmetry is broken between sublattices under this selectivity, which may cause either a gap or abnormal behavior of the conductivity.
+We will pay particular attention to cases where B atoms are preferentially functionalized, since these cases should be energetically favorable.
 For instance, under some specific conditions (adsorbates on B$_1$ and B$_2$ sublattices), a spectacular increase of diffusivity of charge carrier of midgap states band edge is obtained when the concentration $c$ of adsorbates increases.
-The study of conductivity -taking into account all the effects of quantum interference- requires to distinguish several cases, depending on the value of the inelastic mean-free path $L_i$, mainly due to temperature.
-At high temperature (typically room temperature), we calculate the microscopic conductivity $\sigma_M$; then we will analyze the quantum corrections at low temperature when the mean inelastic free path is very large, i.e. at the localization regime.
-In the latter regime, we also study how localized states due to defects (midgap states), are at the origin of a particular quantum conductivity that cannot be explained by the Boltzmann's transport theory, and which is similar to the one found in quasicrystals \cite{Trambly06,Trambly17}, twisted bilayer graphene \cite{Trambly16} and recently graphene with defects inducing flat bands \cite{Bouzerar20,Bouzerar21}.
+The study of conductivity --taking into account all the effects of quantum interference-- requires a distinction between several cases, depending on the value of the inelastic mean free path $L_i$, mainly due to temperature.
+At high temperatures (typically room temperature), we calculate the microscopic conductivity $\sigma_M$; then we will analyze the quantum corrections at low temperature (very large $L_i$ values), i.e. at the localization regime.
+In the latter regime, we also study how localized states due to defects (midgap states), are at the origin of a particular quantum conductivity that cannot be explained by the Boltzmann's transport theory, and which is similar to the one found in quasicrystals \cite{Trambly06,Trambly17}, twisted bilayer graphene \cite{Trambly16} and recently graphene with defects inducing flatbands \cite{Bouzerar20,Bouzerar21}.

 The remainder of this paper is organized as follows.
-Section \ref{sec:level2} introduces the model and the formalism to compute density of states and the conductivity.
-Section \ref{sec:level3} and \ref{sec:level4} focus on selective distributions of vacancies distributed in layer 1 only, and the two layers, respectively.
+Section \ref{sec:level2} introduces the model and the formalism to compute the density of states (DOS) and the conductivity.
+Sections \ref{sec:level3} and \ref{sec:level4} focus on selective distributions of vacancies distributed in layer 1 only, and the two layers, respectively.
 Localization effects on conductivity are discussed in Section \ref{sec:level5}.
 Finally, Section \ref{Sec_Conclusion} provides a summary and conclusions.